Top 5 Treatments to Make You Look Younger

 Both types of blepharoplasty are generally performed under local anaesthesia with sedation.
 Your eyelids should look more or less normal within a week or two; however, you will not see the full results for 1-2 months.
 The results will last for many years.

-Best for wrinkles: Botox
+Best for wrinkles: Injectable Muscle Relaxants

 You can choose to have a single area or multiple areas treated.
-Injecting Botox around the eyes will ease crow’s feet, while placing it between the eyebrows will eradicate frown lines.
-When Botox is used on the forehead, it can not only banish forehead lines but also lift the eyebrows, improving the appearance of sagging eyelids and opening up your eyes.
+Injecting around the eyes will ease crow’s feet, while placing it between the eyebrows will eradicate frown lines.
+When used on the forehead, it can not only banish forehead lines but also lift the eyebrows, improving the appearance of sagging eyelids and opening up your eyes.